Customization Guide

 1. Make sure you ran mvn clean site (not just mvn site)

-2. Check that resources are being unpacked in target/site/css/
+2. Check that Terminal Javadocs resources are in target/site/terminal-styles/

 Javadoc Not Themed